 1. Nelson Lakes

-Nelson Lakes National park was formed in 1956 and it covers 1,020 square Kilometres.
-It features Lake Rotoiti; a lake with water so crystal clear and fresh that you could drop something into the lake and see it for up to 18ft below the surface before you lost sight of it (so scientists discovered during an experiment in the centre of the lake).
-At the lake you can take some iconic photographs of yourself jumping in, feed the ducks or even take a swim with the eels.
+Nelson Lakes National park was formed in 1956 and it covers 1,020 square Kilometers.
+It features Lake Rotoiti; a lake with water so crystal clear and fresh that you could drop something into the lake and see it for up to 18ft below the surface before you lost sight of it (so scientists discovered during an experiment in the center of the lake).
+At the lake, you can take some iconic photographs of yourself jumping in, feed the ducks or even take a swim with the eels.

-I visited this lake and made my photograph in the middle of winter.
-It was 9 am and there was frost coating the ground.
-I jumped in my bikini, with a water temperature of 5 degrees!
-It was way deeper than it looked because the water was so clear but it was a really refreshing way to start the morning!
+I visited this lake and took this picture in the middle of winter.
+It was 9 AM and there was frost coating the ground.
+I jumped in with my bikini, with a water temperature of 5 degrees!
+It was deeper than it looked because the water was so clear but it was a really refreshing way to start the morning!

 2. Franz Josef Glacier

-Franz Josef is an adorable little town with a population of about 100 people!
-It is so small it has a voluntary fire service and only one fire engine.
+Franz Josef is an adorable little town with a population of about 100!
 In the town of Franz Josef, sits the Franz Josef Glacier.
-You can either hike on and around the glacier or take a helicopter tour to view it from the sky.
-I hiked the glacier and it was great fun!
-You have to wear a minimum of 6 layers and you are given crampons to strap on your shoes to help you keep your grip.
-The views are stunning and you’re surrounded by snow and ice which contrasts the greenery/rockery on the mountains which boarder the glacier.
-This looks great on photographs!
-My glacier guide told me to keep an eye out for goats as they seemed to enjoy climbing the steep mountains either side of the glacier and watching the glacier guides hike and maintain the trails.
-It’s such a bizarre feeling standing on so many layers of ice and watching the guide’s pickax their way through some of the smallest of gaps.
-You will also see how the glacier is slowly melting and retreating.
-I witnessed a huge chunk of snow fall from the top of the glacier and come crashing down quite a distance behind me.
-It is a constant reminder that we should protect the planet to help preserve these glaciers as well as a bold reminder you’re actually standing on just layers and layers of purely frozen water.
-This is definitely one of my favorite places to visit in the south island.
+You can either hike up the glacier or take a helicopter tour to view it from above.
+I hiked the glacier and it was a blast!
+A minimum of 6 layers is required as well as crampons to keep your grip on your shoes.
+The views are stunning while you’re surrounded by snow and ice which contrasts the greenery on the mountains, (perfect for Instagram pictures!)
+It’s such a bizarre feeling standing on so many layers of ice and watching the guide’s pickax their way through tiny gaps.
+You’ll also see how the glacier is slowly melting and retreating.
+It’s a constant reminder that we need to protect the planet to preserve glaciers.
+It’s also a bold reminder that you’re actually just standing on layers of frozen water!
+This is definitely a must-visit in the South Island.

 3. Kaikoura Dolphin Swim and Whale watching

-Kaikoura may be under construction for a while after being damaged by the recent earthquake in New Zealand however it is a great place to observe seals and their babies as well as Whales.
-Luckily during the earthquake, the intelligent animals must have left the shores as the earthquake damaged their “Seal nursery”(a waterfall where the baby seals would play whilst their parents laid on the beaches) and the roads.
-Thankfully, the animals have now returned but they’re still adapting to the new changes to their environment.
-You can snorkel with some of the friendliest and playful dolphins that I have ever met.
+Kaikoura may be under construction for a while after being damaged by the recent earthquake in New Zealand however it’s a great place to observe seals and whales.
+During the earthquake, the animals left the shores as the earthquake damaged their “seal nursery”.
+Thankfully, the animals have now returned but they’re still adapting to the new changes.
+While here, you can snorkel with friendly and playful dolphins.
 They aren’t afraid to swim right up to your face either!
-You can reach out and touch them if you like as you film with your underwater camera.
-You can improve your snorkeling skills too by diving down to further attract the dolphin’s attention.
+Reach out and touch them if you like.

-Once you’ve played with the Dolphins, you can take a boat trip to see some of the local whales.
-The guides recall the name of each whale based purely on their tail.
-You will learn some fun facts, get great photographs and witness the huge splash as the Whale’s flip their tails to prepare for their grand deep dive.
-This is an amazing activity to participate in!
+Once you’ve played with the dolphins, take a boat trip to see some of the local whales.
+The guides recall the name of each whale based purely on their tail, how cool is that?!
+You’ll learn some fun facts, and get more great pictures.
+Here you can also witness the huge splash as the whale’s flip their tails for their grand deep dive!

 Last but not least, Queenstown.
 The adrenaline capital of New Zealand!
-I’m sure you’ve heard about Queenstown a million times but still, it’s really is worth the visit.
-You can taste the best burger in the world (The fergburger), although according to locals the best is The Devil Burger.
-You can complete a bungy with a great view of the city at day or night.
-If that’s not enough you can complete the third highest bungy in the world The Nevis Bungy which stands at 134ft!
-You can go lunging or even take to the slopes to improve your snowboarding or skiing!
+I’m sure you’ve heard about Queenstown a million times but it’s really worth the visit.
+You can taste the best burger in the world, the “fergburger”, although according to locals the best is the “devil burger”.
+You can complete a bungy with a great view of the city during the day or night.
+If that’s not enough you can complete the third highest bungy in the world, the Nevis Bungy, standing at 134ft!
+You can go lunging or even take to the slopes to snowboard or ski!
 Don’t worry though, if you’re looking for something a little less adrenaline-pumping check out 5 Things to Do in Queensland for the Less Adventurous.

-These were my top 5 favorite things to do in New Zealand’s South Island, and I hope you enjoy them too!
-If you are planning on venturing to the “other side” read up on the Top Things to Do in New Zealand’s North Island.
+These were a few of the top things to do in New Zealand’s South Island.
+We hope you enjoy them!
+If you’re planning on venturing to the “other side” read up on the Top Things to Do in New Zealand’s North Island.
 Happy travels!